bashirafarhin/keeper/README.md

 #### **Update a note**

 **PUT /user/updateNote/:index**
-Requires token in the header for authorization
+- Requires token in the header for authorization
-Update an existing note.

 **Request:**